bronson-c/REST-APIs-with-Flask-and-Python/README.md

 # REST-APIs-with-Flask-and-Python
-Code from Section 6 and onwards of the REST APIs with Flask and Python course on Udemy
+Code from Section 6 and onwards of the REST APIs with Flask and Python course on Udemy.
+Section 10 code is excluded as it requires the purchase of a domain name.

 The master branch is deployed on Heroku.